nik0spapp/wmil/README.md

 Dependencies
 ------------
 The available code requires Python programming language and pip package manager to run.
-For detailed installing instructions on how to install it along with a package manager please refer to the following links: <br />
+For detailed instructions on how to install it along with a package manager please refer to the following links: <br />
 http://www.python.org/getit/ <br />
 http://www.pip-installer.org/en/latest/